SahilChahal221/flutter_shoes_shopping_app/README.md

-# shop_app_flutter
+# flutter_shoes_shopping_app

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter app for Scaler Only.

 A few resources to get you started if this is your first Flutter project: